arnaudroger/SimpleFlatMapper/README.md

 Some of the result that seem odd look to be linked to the optimizer, I'm trying to get all [JMH](http://openjdk.java.net/projects/code-tools/jmh/) to increase consitency.

+BeanPropertyRowMapper is not in the benchmark because it makes the benchmark run time to last more than an overnight run.
+I'll try to add to jmh as it uses a timebound benchmark.

 Mock Connection
 -------